snapshotmanager/boom-boot/README.md

   Options: "root=%{root_device} ro %{root_opts}"
 ```

-The `--uname-pattern` `OsProfile` property is an otional but recommended
+The `--uname-pattern` `OsProfile` property is an optional but recommended
 pattern (regular expression) that should match the UTS release (`uname`)
 strings reported by the operating system.